Finder makes money from featured partners, but editorial opinions are our own.

 • Government-issued photo ID

-How to open a 3-way joint bank account in Canada
+Can you open a 3-way joint bank account in Canada

-• Family members as an emergency fund
+• Family members who want shared access to an emergency fund

 It’s critical that partners and couples are completely open about their spending habits.
 If one person is committed to saving, and the other can’t keep their spending under control, there are bound to be issues.